benoitliard/flickr2google/README.md

 - The Google Photos API has a quota of 10,000 requests per day
 - Flickr API has rate limits of 3,600 queries per hour
 - Keep your API keys and client secrets secure and never commit them to version control
-- Transfer duration depends on photo count and size
+- Transfer duration depends on media count and size (videos may take longer)
 - For Google Photos API, you'll remain in "Testing" status unless you verify your app, which limits to 100 users
+- Video transfers might take longer due to file sizes
+- Supports original quality for both photos and videos

 ## 📝 License